ycj28c/scribble/_posts/2017-05-03-install-chef-server-workstation.md

 After infrastructure is setup, you will need to
 * Write cookbook/environment/attribute.. in workstation.
-* upload to chef-server, assign cookbook to nodes.
+* Upload to chef-server, assign cookbook to nodes.
-* run chef-client in nodes and everything will done.
+* Run chef-client in nodes and everything will done.

 Lot of resource on Internet are chef11, they are no longer works in chef12.
-I successfully setup up chef in AWS + Ubuntu14.04 + Chef 12.2.0.
+I successfully setup up chef in **AWS + Ubuntu14.04 + Chef 12.2.0**.

 Chef-Server Install
 -------------------------